Fewer Americans claim jobless benefits last week - The Boston Globe

-NEW YORK (AP) — Fewer Americans filed for unemployment benefits last week as the labor market continues to stand out as one of the strongest segments of the U.S. economy.
+NEW YORK — Fewer Americans filed for unemployment benefits last week as the labor market continues to stand out as one of the strongest segments of the US economy.

 Applications for jobless aid for the week ending Aug.
 20 fell by 2,000 to 243,000, the Labor Department reported Thursday.